Heinsberg: Railway

 The railway from Heinsberg to Lindern, on the Aachen–Mönchengladbach railway, was reopened for passenger traffic in December 2013.
 Passenger traffic had been suspended in 1980.
 As of 2015, there is an hourly service from Heinsberg station to Lindern, which continues to Aachen Hbf.

 Bus

 The main bus station of Heinsberg is next to the train station.
 It is served by buses to several towns and villages in the district, including Erkelenz, Geilenkirchen, Wegberg, Gangelt, Waldfeucht and Selfkant-Tüddern.
 There is one swift bus, the SB 1 from Erkelenz to Geilenkirchen via Heinsberg.

 Road

 Heinsberg has two exits on the motorway A46 to Düsseldorf.
 The Bundesstraße 221 (Alsdorf–Straelen) passes through the town.

+Air

+The nearest airports to the town are Maastricht Aachen Airport, located 42 km south west, Düsseldorf Airport, located 78 km northeast and Cologne Bonn Airport, located 102 km southeast of Heinsburg.